bridgecrew-perf4/terraform-session-1/session_10/README.md

 ## Providers within module `provider` meta-argument.

-The provider meta-argument specifies which provider configuration to use for a resource, overriding Terraform's default behavior of selecting one based on the resource type name.
-Its value should be an unquoted <PROVIDER>.<ALIAS> reference.

-Add another provider block to providers.tf file, if you would like to deploy your resources in a different region we can use providers meta-argument. providers will help to add additional region by using alias.
+If you would like to deploy the same resource but in different region you use provider (alias) meta-argument.
+We will show it in the next example, to start with we add another `provider block` with `alias` to providers.tf file.

 ```
 provider "aws" {
   region = "us-east-1"